home-assistant/frontend/gallery/src/pages/Text/remove-delete-add-create.markdown

 ---

 # Remove vs Delete
-Remove and Delete are quite similarly, but can be frustrating if used inconsistent.
+Remove and Delete are quite similar, but can be frustrating if used inconsistently.

 ## Remove
 Take away and set aside, but kept in existence.